 Draw a conclusion.
 Consider what might happen in the future or if your line of thought is not followed.

-The compositions in this paper will be discussed in accordance to the structure of the English Language School Certificate Examination of the Examination Council of Zambia(ECZ).
-The current format of the English Language Paper One (1121/1) consists of two sections.
+The compositions in this paper will be discussed in accordance to the structure of the of two sections.

+English Language School Certificate Examination of the Examination Council of